 Here are the essentials to bring with you on your trip to protect you from the sun:

 - Reef-Safe Sunscreen: Going into the ocean?
 You need to wear reef-safe sunscreen.
 Unless you hate coral, fish, and also all of human life.
 Reef-safe sunscreen is designed to biodegrade and not harm ocean life.
 Regular sunscreen bleaches coral and ensures humanity’s swift death from climate change.
 So please, for the love of society’s inevitable collapse, wear reef-safe sunscreen if you’re going into the ocean!
-As a fun bonus incentive, it’s actually required by law in Hawai‘i.
+As a fun bonus incentive, it’s actually required by law in some destinations.
 Although reef-safe sunscreen is always mineral, not all mineral sunscreens are reef-safe!
 Sunscreen must use “non-nano zinc oxide” particles to be reef safe (more details here).
 This is my favorite reef-safe sunscreen, and I use this lightweight sunscreen from Sephora on my face.

 - Mineral Sunscreen: This is the least harmful type of sunscreen, according to science.
 Mineral sunscreens use two natural minerals—zinc oxide and titanium dioxide—as active ingredients.
 They basically simply sit on top of your skin and protect it by physically reflecting away UV rays, like tiny little mirrors.
 Meanwhile, regular chemical sunscreen soaks into your skin and ends up in your bloodstream (and breast milk, according to this study) which squicks me out.
 Mineral sunscreens do not soak into your skin (according to this study).
 So even though mineral sunscreens can feel a bit heavier than chemical sunscreens, I prefer to use them anyway!
 I use this one for my body, and for my face (which is more sensitive) I use this lightweight mineral sunscreen.